top of page

 Working on the Design

-The outfit had 4 parts in total: the interconnected body piece, the connected pants, the immigrant's side of the outfit, and the local's side of the outfit.
-The construction of all the parts wasto done separately and later the elements were put on the two models to execute the whole look successfully.
+The outfit had 4 parts in total: the interconnected body piece, the connected pants, the "immigrant's" side of the outfit, and the "local's" side of the outfit.
+The construction of all the parts was done separately and later the elements were put on the two models to execute the whole look successfully.

 The first part of the outfit or the base was made with a very elastic stretchy fabric that already came rolled like a giant sock.
 We were lucky to find a material such as this as the construction of the base then became very simple.
 We cut out two holes for the neck and a single opening for hands-on on either side.
 The garment was made in a way such as two people shared the same space on the torso region, and they have to both stand with their arms around the shoulder as there was only a single opening for their hands-on either side.